How-To Guides | Spa Cover Care - Clean, Maintain & Protect your Cover

 (Indicated if odor is a problem)

-Note: If foam core is rotten and waterlogged, cover requires replacement.
+Note: If the foam core is rotten and waterlogged, replace the cover.

 Care Tips for Prolonging Spa Cover Longevity